 - Disable access to the employee’s company email and instant messaging account.
-As soon as an employee is terminated or are signing off on their last day, you’ll want to disable their access to their company email address and forward the mail to someone else at the company.
+As soon as an employee is terminated or is signing off on their last day, you’ll want to disable their access to their company email address and forward the mail to someone else at the company.
 If your company uses instant messaging apps like Slack or Microsoft Teams, you’ll also want to disable the employee’s account there as soon as possible.

 - Disable access to the employee’s phone and voicemail account.
 Lots of employees rely on apps like Zoom for phone and voicemail, so you won’t want to forget to disable access here too.